seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 But to win time
 To lose so bad employment; in the which
-I have consider’d of a course.
+I have consider'd of a course.
 Good lady,
 Hear me with patience.

 **IMOGEN**